 Learn Guitar Anywhere & On Your Own Schedule

 Another possibility is to find free guitar lessons or guitar tutorials online.
-There are many websites including one I’ve created on my blog tomasmichaud.com.
-You can head over there and see what you would like to work on.
+There are many websites including this one, tomasmichaud.com.

 One advantage of this is that they’re all free.
 The downside is, you’re not going to really have a guided path that you can take step by step.
 Also you won’t get the feedback to know if you’re doing something properly.

 If you want to accelerate your path to playing guitar join my membership site Real Guitar Success.
 You’ll have access to hundreds of some of the best guitar tutorials on the web.
 You can choose either a step by step approach to learn guitar, or a choose your own adventure approach… depending on your needs and learning style.

 You’ll also be able to ask questions during our live trainings, and get feedback anytime from either the community or myself.
 You can find out more about it at https://realguitarsuccess.com.

 No matter which path you choose to learn guitar I encourage you to make time to practice a little bit each day.
 You can find some articles on my blog about how to set up a practice space, how to organize your practice time, and even suggestions on things to practice in the beginning stages.

 I’d encourage you to set some goals and keep working towards them.
 Stay motivated.

 Thanks again for joining me in Beginner Guitar for Adults.
 I hope I’ve inspired you to achieve your guitar goals.
 I wish you many years playing guitar for yourself and the enjoyment of others.